manussawee/job-quest-2018/README.md

 1. Please explain a situation that using Redux to manage application state is more helpful than original React's state.

+    __ANSWER__: Redux is going to be considered to be used, when there are a lot of components which need to manage other component's state and the application needs to have global state as well.
+Bacause Redux allows developers to manage global state.
+So, developers will no longer need to pass props from component to its child component and pass to its child of child component, again and again, like a props chain.

 2. Why do we need "Server-Side Rendering".
 Please explain.

+    __ANSWER__: There are many benefits from applying Server-Side Rendering technique to a web application.
+    - The first one is decreasing client-side loads because most of the necessary data will be prepared on the server-side.
+It means that users will see the necessary data at the same time the first response received.
+    - The second one is Server-Side Rendering provides ability to apply an SEO(Search Engine Optimization) to the website.
+Because, search engines often track the data from websites before the websites will render DOM layer.
+So, without SSR and the website needs to fetch some data using client-side JavaScript, the search engines will hardly track the data we want people to use as keywords.

 3. Explain the differences of `null` and `undefined`

+    __ANSWER__: `null` is value assigned by programmers and never be assigned by JavaScript.
+It's often used to represent the nonexistence of variables.
+On the other hand, `undefined` can be assigned by JavaScript when variable is declared without being assignd any value to it.
+Moreover, the types of them are not the same.
+For `null`, its type is `object` but the type of `undefined` is `undefined`.
+By the way, both of them are considered as the same value, if they are compared by using the equality (`==`) operator.
+But for the identity (`===`) operator, they are not the same.

 4. Tell us the benefit of using ESLint.

+    __ANSWER__: ESLint improves code quality in many ways, including it makes the code more clean and increases readability to the code. a developer who didn't write the code will easily understand the code in a short time.
+It also provides the standard to the developer team to follow. they will have the same standard and understand what other developer wrote.
+And ESLint also finds the syntax errors before the code is executed and finds unused variables as well.

 ## Back-End